accorddeveloper/MIGS-payment-gateway-MVC5/README.md

 .91 - Error communicating with Bank (Response Code 6)

-So to test an approved Mastercard you would enter details as below;
+** So to test an approved Mastercard you would enter details as below: **

 card number = 5123456789012346